-- Additional Program Steps: A program checklist is available at: https://orgsync.com/1148/files/185485/download to assist groups with additional program planning steps.
+- Additional Program Planning Steps : A program checklist is available at: https://orgsync.com/1148/files/185485/download to assist groups with additional program planning steps.

-- Student Monitors: The organization is responsible for selecting one student monitor per 50 individuals expected at the event.
+- Student Monitors : The certified event planner is responsible for selecting one student monitor per 50 individuals expected at the event.
+The monitors must be registered Wright State University students.
 The monitor(s) will be responsible for helping to manage the event and immediately report policy violations and other incidents of inappropriate conduct to the advisor and/or WSU Police officers or designees in attendance.
 Student monitors and advisors are not intended to replace or act in the capacity of WSU Police officers.
 Monitors will not consume alcohol prior to or at the event and must fulfill their monitoring responsibility for the duration of the event.
 At least one monitor must be present at the entrance to the event at all times.
 Monitors must be identifiable by wearing monitor badges.
 Monitor badges are available the business day prior to the event.
 Student Monitors are expected to assist WSU Police and security personnel with clearing the venue of attendees at the close of the event.

-- Advisor: The organization's official advisor, a full-time faculty, or staff member must be present for the duration of high level events.
+- Advisor : The organization's official advisor, a WSU full-time faculty, or staff member must approve and sign off on all high-level and medium level events.
+The official advisor is required to be present for the duration of high-level events.
 Advisors are strongly encouraged to also attend medium level events.
+If an advisor does not attend their organization’s medium level events, decisions at the event will default to the highest authority at the event including University Police, security or facility manager.
 The advisor may designate a substitute who must be approved in advance by the Office of Student Activities.
-The designated substitute must be a member of the WSU faculty or staff.
+The designated substitute must be a full-time member of the WSU faculty or staff and have completed Certified Event Planner training and the advisor module.
 If it is necessary to change the advisor prior to the event, the Office of Student Activities must be notified in writing at least one business day prior to the event.
 The event may be cancelled, delayed or attendance reduced if the advisor or designee is not in attendance at the event.

-- High Level Events: One officer per 100 guests plus Ohio Entertainment Security (OES) to properly secure the event site.
-The assignment of OES officers is based on the venue, point(s) of entry, space to be secured around the event, access points, event set up, and the collection of funds.
+- High Level Events: One officer per 100 guests plus security to properly secure the event site.
+The assignment of security officers is based on the venue, point(s) of entry, space to be secured around the event, access points, event set up, and the collection of funds.

-- Medium Level Events: For medium level events 0, 2 or 4 OES officers.
-Again, the assignment of OES officers is based on the venue, point(s) of entry, space to be secured around the event, access points, event set up, and the collection of funds.
+- Medium Level Events: For medium level events 0 to 4 security officers.
+Again, the assignment of security officers is based on the venue, point(s) of entry, space to be secured around the event, access points, event set up, and the collection of funds.

-- Low Level Events: No police security will be assigned to the event.
+- Low Level Events: No police or security will be assigned to the event.

 - If a student organization cancels an event less than two business days prior to the event, they will be required to pay for police and security assigned to the event.
 Event cancellation information must be provided to the Office of Student Activities, WSU Police Department and any other offices providing support for the event.

 - Alcohol (Student) Policy: All events where students are participants, whether using campus or off-campus facilities, must adhere to the Alcohol Use Policy for Student Organizations as outlined in the Student Handbook http://www.wright.edu/student-handbook/student-organizations-policies-and-procedures/alcohol-student-policy.
-Any on-campus student events that include alcohol will require the presence security or police personnel as determined by the WSU Police Department.
-The number of officers necessary and any applicable charges for the officers' time will be determined by the WSU Police Department.
 Organizations sponsoring off campus events including alcohol must complete an event registration form 45 days prior to the event.
 The Office of Student Activities requires at a minimum the following for off campus events where alcohol is served at the venue:

 - a signed copy of the FIPG (Fraternal Information and Programming Group) Guidelines and the Third Party Vendor agreement